Map It Out: Halff’s New Mobile System Shows No Boundaries for Data Collection

 Safety.
 Efficiency.
 Accuracy.
 Productivity.
 Cost.

 All are valuable commodities in a project.
-Halff’s investment in a Trimble MX9 mobile LiDAR unit—one of the most advanced mobile mapping solutions in the world today—will enhance geospatial data collection efforts markedly and allow for more versatile, large-scale solutions.
-At the time of publication, Halff is the only firm in Texas that owns a Trimble MX9.
+Halff’s investment in a Trimble MX9 mobile lidar unit—one of the most advanced mobile mapping solutions in the world today—will enhance geospatial data collection efforts markedly and allow for more versatile, large-scale solutions.

 The rise in mobile mapping technology is generating new capabilities and supplementing traditional surveying methods dramatically.
 A simple drive down the street with an MX9 unit can produce valuable data collections from which a design can be created to meet an important need in the community.